wilsonliaows/docs/connectors/register-dynamics-CRM.md

 ![Application ID](/assets/images/connectors/microsoft-dynamics-CRM/application.png)

-## How to Register Dynamics CRM App with On-Prem instance
+## How to connect to an on-premise Microsoft Dynamics CRM instance

-Click [here](https://technet.microsoft.com/itpro/powershell/windows/adfs/add-adfsclient) to know about how to register dynamics app with on-prem instance
+In order to connect to Microsoft CRM Dynamics on Workato, you need to obtain a client ID by registering Microsoft CRM Dynamics App with Azure Active Directory.
+Click [here](https://technet.microsoft.com/itpro/powershell/windows/adfs/add-adfsclient) to read more on how to register an on-premise Dynamics app with Azure Active Directory.